Understanding the $0^{++}$ and $2^{++}$ charmonium(-like) states near 3.9 GeV: Formalism

 where $s=W^2$, $\Delta_i= m_{i1}^2-m_{i2}^2$, $k_i=\lambda^{1/2}(W^2,m_{i1}^2,m_{i2}^2)/(2W)$ is the corresponding three-momentum magnitude with $\lambda(x,y,z)=x^2+y^2+z^2 - 2xy - 2yz - 2xz$ the K\"all\'en triangle function, and $a(\mu)$ is a subtraction constant with $\mu$, chosen to be 1 GeV, the DR scale.
 The branch cut of $k_i$, taken from the threshold of the $i$-th channel to infinity along the positive real $W$ axis, splits the whole complex energy ($W$) plane into $2^4=16$ Riemann sheets (RSs), denoted by $r=(\pm,\pm,\pm,\pm)$ and on each RS, Im$(k_i)=r_i|$Im$(k_i)|$.
 Another way to regularize the loop integral is to insert a Gaussian form factor, namely,

-with $\mu_{i}=m_{i1}m_{i2}/(m_{i1}+m_{i2})$ the reduced mass of the two particles in channel $i$, where the nonrelativistic approximation has been taken for both intermediate particles.
-The cutoff $\Lambda$ is usually in the range of $0.5\sim 1.0$~GeV and we take $\Lambda=1.0$ GeV in the following analysis.
+with $\mu_{i}=m_{i1}m_{i2}/(m_{i1}+m_{i2})$ the reduced mass of the two particles in channel $i$, where the nonrelativistic approximation has been taken for both intermediate particles. {While the expression in Eq.~\eqref{eq:GDR} behaves well in the whole energy region, the subtraction constant $a(\mu)$ is totally unknown.
+In contrast, the cutoff of the Gaussian form factor in Eq.~\eqref{eq:GGF} has a natural range of $0.5\sim 1.0$~GeV, though it distorts the energy dependence of the loop function away from the threshold region.
+Therefore, we will use Eq.~\eqref{eq:GDR} for the loop integral but with the subtraction constant determined by matching the two differently regularized loop integrals at threshold. } We take $\Lambda=1.0$ GeV in the following analysis.
 The subtraction constant $a_i(\mu)$ in DR is determined by matching the values of the loop function $G_{ii}$ obtained from these two methods at threshold, $W=(m_{i1}+ m_{i2})$.
 We will use the DR loops with the so-determined subtraction constants for numerical calculations.